duggabe/gr-webserver/README.md

 * Version v1.0.16.0 sends keyboard input text as a PMT message to a ZMQ PUSH Message socket and displays received PMT messages from a ZMQ PULL Message socket.
 It can be used as an alternative to a Message Edit Box and/or a Message Debug Block for PMT string messages.

-* Version v2.0.0.0 sends keyboard input text as a PDU message to a ZMQ PUB Message socket and displays received PDU messages from a ZMQ SUB Message socket.
-It can interface with all of the PDU string functions.
+* Version v2.0.0.0 sends keyboard input text as a JSON message to a ZMQ PUB Message socket and displays received JSON messages from a ZMQ SUB Message socket.

 Here is a screen shot of Version 1: